Oral Health Sciences, M.S.

 Number Required: 3

 From Whom: Letters of recommendation should be obtained from faculty members who are familiar with the applicant's academic background and potential for graduate-level study.
-Referees may know the applicant from dental school or wherever her/his highest degree was attained.
+Referees may know the applicant from dental school or wherever their highest degree was attained.

 Standardized Test Scores: